 This got us thinking about the implications for business — if you are leading a company that’s going through transformation and game-changing growth, you might well be facing an opportunity for a similar “tidying up” experience…

 For instance, one of the big challenges facing every successful company is developing a talent strategy for your company that supports successful growth.
-However, unexpected issues can seemingly come out of nowhere, making it common for official roles, titles, accountabilities, and job descriptions look nothing like what is going on in real life.
+However, unexpected issues can seemingly come out of nowhere, making it common for official roles, titles, accountabilities, and job descriptions to look nothing like what is going on in real life.
 This is not very joyful for anyone.

 The confusion, excessive conflict, missed goals, and burnout that happens as a result of this situation is one of the most overlooked areas for excessive turnover and what is traditionally known as company “growing pains.”
 This comes from focusing mainly on a talent strategy designed for immediately foreseeable needs.